Ishankoradia/LLD-concepts/java_concepts/src/main/java/lld/DesignPatterns/README.md

         - The object of the class should only be created after certain validations

+    3. **Prototype and registry**: This pattern is used when we want to create multiple objects of an entity with minor configuration changes but with the same base attributes.
+For such cases, we create base templates (called `Prototype`) using which we can build those multiple objects with some minor changes.
+We store these `Prototypes` in a hash map called `Registry`.

     The example should make things clear

 2. Structural Design Patterns